 Methods such as picking, cutting, and scraping are effective but run the risk of damaging components, substrates, and delicate track lines.
 This type of removal requires considerable attention and care.
 It is possible to achieve good spot removal with appropriate masking, but mechanical techniques may prove undependable for larger-scale surfaces.

 Removing Parylene with Micro Abrasion

 Micro abrasion is a process performed with automated or handheld human systems that pinpoint a targeted removal area, propelling inert gas or dry air, and abrasive media at the Parylene coating.
 This removal method is suitable for both whole board and spot removal.
 In general, it is easy to implement, quick, cost-effective, and environmentally friendly.

 Although Parylene can withstand high temperatures, a high-temperature oven or soldering iron can effectively remove Parylene in specific, small areas.
-As heat is applied, the coated component raises from the board then lifts off.
+As heat is applied, the coated component rises from the board and then lifts off.

 Although Parylene can withstand high temperatures, a high-temperature oven or soldering iron can effectively remove Parylene in specific, small areas

 This technique may be adequate for small repairs.
-It is less reliable for large surfaces, but for particular jobs, it can still be an effective means of removal.
+It is less reliable for large surfaces, but for particular jobs; it can still be an effective means of removal.
 However, residues and discoloration may occur, and due to Parylene’s high melting point, heat-sensitive substrates may be at risk for damage.
-Thermal removal can be challenging to manage, and in general, is not recommended without the help of Parylene experts.
+Thermal removal can be challenging to manage and is not recommended without the help of Parylene experts.